lagger94hub/Next-js-blog/README.md

-This is a [Next.js](https://nextjs.org/) web app done using NextJs.
+This is a web app done using NextJs as a part of NextJs course by Udemy.
 It is basically a blog that contains posts and a contact form.
 Link to the app:[`Click here`](https://next-blog94.herokuapp.com/).